Research Profile

 Biography

-I am a historian and archaeologist with an interest in farming practices and environmental change in the late medieval and early modern world (c.1250 to 1850 AD).
+I am a historian and archaeologist with an interest in farming practices and environmental change in the medieval and early modern world.
 I am based in both the Radical Humanities Laboratory and the School of History.

 Having earned a BA at UCC and an MA at University of Sheffield, I completed a PhD in 2016 at University of Galway funded by Irish Research Council and Hardiman scholarships.
 Over the following six years, I held a National Endowment for the Humanities postdoctoral fellowship at University of Notre Dame, a postdoctoral fellowship in environmental humanities at Stockholm University, and an MSCA Individual Fellowship at Uppsala University.
-In 2020, I was awarded a Swedish Reseach Council Project Grant (c.420,000 euro), which I am still leading through a part-time position at Stockholm University (co-investigarors: Dr Benjamin Gearey, UCC; Dr Sigrún Dögg Eddudóttir, Uppsala University).
+In 2020, I became a PI after being awarded a major Swedish Research Council Project Grant (c.420,000 euro).
+I am still leading this through a part-time position at Stockholm University (co-investigators: Dr Benjamin Gearey, UCC; Dr Sigrún Dögg Eddudóttir, Uppsala University; other collaborators: Dr Kevin Kearney, AMS Ltd.; Petter Larsson, Helsinki University).

 I have published widely in environmental history and landscape archaeology, including the award-winning book Transhumance and the Making of Ireland’s Uplands, 1550-1900.

-I have taught and supervised both undergraduiate and postgraduate students at Galway, Stockholm and Uppsala and, as Lecturer here at UCC, I am now teaching late medieval and early modern history.
+I have taught and supervised both undergraduate and postgraduate students at Galway, Stockholm and Uppsala and, as Lecturer here at UCC, I am now teaching late medieval and early modern history (see below).

-I welcome enquiries from prospective PhD students interested in the following areas:
+I welcome enquiries from prospective PhD students and postdocs in the following areas:

 - environmental history